 Frank Ocean has recently returned with new music, dropping singles DHL and In My Room, his first new music since 2017.
 Both tracks are synth-heavy, and see Frank hinting at a bigger club-influence for his upcoming album.

-In this article, I’m focusing on Frank’s latest single, In My Room, as well as going back to the synth sounds in Skyline To from Blonde, and Sideways from the video album Endless.
-All the sounds from these tracks have been recreated using the Arturia softsynths Prophet V and Mini V as well as Xfer Serum, and all the patches are available as a free download at the end of the article.
+In this article, I’m focusing on Frank Ocean’s latest single, In My Room, as well as going back to the synth sounds in Skyline To from Blonde, and Sideways from the video album Endless.
+I’ve recreated all of the sounds from these tracks using the Arturia Prophet V, Arturia Mini V and Xfer Serum, and all the patches are available as a free download at the end of the article.

 This is a follow-up to my Reverb.com guest article The Synth Sounds of Frank Ocean, where I mainly covered sounds from Blonde.
 The article was also recently turned into one of Reverb.com’s fantastic ‘Synth Sounds of’ videos with William Kurk.